 Best All-Online Training for Supervisors: Visify

-Substance abuse training from Visify lasts two hours.
+This supervisor course on substance abuse training from Visify lasts two hours.
 It provides interactive content, real-world scenarios, and quizzes to test participants’ knowledge.
 The course costs $49 per person and users have access for 90 days after purchase.
 This course meets the DOT supervisor training requirements.

 A safe working environment is not just the law, it is a way for employers to build stronger company morale by keeping everyone safe and healthy at work.
 When substance abuse enters the work environment, it damages many valuable parts of the company including relationships, equipment, and inventory.
 Workers may not perform optimally either, reducing production output and profitability.